FintrySham/fintrysham.github.io/terms.md

 **Effective Date:** September 20, 2025
 **Last Updated:** September 20, 2025

-## 1. Acceptance of Terms

-By downloading, installing, or using our mobile application ("App"), you agree to be bound by these Terms of Service ("Terms").
-If you do not agree to these Terms, do not use the App.

-These Terms constitute a legally binding agreement between you and E-Bikes Florence di John Shields ("we," "our," or "us").

-## 2. Description of Service

-Our App provides a platform for discovering and engaging with local content and services.
-Features may include:

-- Content discovery and browsing
-- User-generated content
-- Social features and interactions
-- Location-based services
-- Third-party integrations

-## 3. Eligibility

-### 3.1 Age Requirements
-- You must be at least 13 years old to use our service
-- Users under 18 may require parental consent
-- Certain features may be restricted based on age

-### 3.2 Account Requirements
-- You must provide accurate and complete information
-- You are responsible for maintaining account security
-- One account per person
-- You must have the legal capacity to enter into contracts

-## 4. User Accounts

-### 4.1 Account Types

-**Standard Users**
-- Browse and discover content
-- Create and share content
-- Interact with other users
-- Access basic features

-**Professional Accounts**
-- All standard user features
-- Access to analytics
-- Additional features
-- Subject to additional terms

-**Business Accounts**
-- Manage business presence
-- Access business tools
-- View analytics
-- Enhanced features

-### 4.2 Account Responsibilities
-- Keep login credentials confidential
-- Notify us of unauthorized access
-- Responsible for all activity under your account
-- Maintain accurate account information

-## 5. User Content

-### 5.1 Content License
-By posting content on our App, you grant us a non-exclusive, royalty-free, worldwide, perpetual license to:
-- Display your content in the App
-- Use for promotional purposes
-- Modify for technical requirements
-- Create derivative works
-- Sublicense to partners for service delivery

-### 5.2 Content Standards
-You agree not to post content that:
-- Violates any laws or regulations
-- Infringes intellectual property rights
-- Contains false or misleading information
-- Is defamatory, harassing, or threatening
-- Contains malware or harmful code
-- Violates privacy rights
-- Promotes illegal activities
-- Is sexually explicit or inappropriate
-- Discriminates against protected groups

-### 5.3 Content Removal
-We reserve the right to remove content that violates these Terms without notice.

-## 6. Professional Program Terms

-### 6.1 Eligibility
-- Must meet account requirements
-- Must be 18+ or have parental consent
-- Must provide required information
-- Must comply with guidelines

-### 6.2 Program Benefits
-- Access to additional features
-- Analytics and insights
-- Potential monetization opportunities
-- Enhanced visibility

-### 6.3 Obligations
-- Maintain authentic content
-- Comply with applicable guidelines
-- Not engage in fraudulent activities
-- Maintain professional standards

-## 7. Transactions

-### 7.1 General Terms
-- Transactions may occur between users and third parties
-- We may facilitate but are not party to transactions
-- Users responsible for compliance with terms
-- We don't guarantee availability or outcomes

-### 7.2 Payments
-- Payment processing handled by third parties
-- Subject to payment processor terms
-- Disputes handled per applicable policies
-- Users responsible for taxes

-## 8. Prohibited Uses

-You agree not to:
-- Violate any laws or regulations
-- Impersonate others or misrepresent affiliation
-- Engage in fraudulent activities
-- Scrape or harvest data
-- Interfere with App operation
-- Circumvent security measures
-- Use automated systems without permission
-- Engage in commercial activities without authorization
-- Harass or harm other users
-- Manipulate rankings or reviews

-## 9. Intellectual Property

-### 9.1 Our Property
-All App content, features, and functionality are owned by E-Bikes Florence di John Shields and protected by intellectual property laws:
-- Trademarks
-- Copyrights
-- Trade secrets
-- Patents

-### 9.2 Your Rights
-You retain ownership of content you create, subject to the license granted to us.

-### 9.3 Third-Party Content
-- Instagram content subject to Meta's terms
-- Restaurant information owned by establishments
-- User content owned by respective users

-## 10. Privacy

-Your use of the App is subject to our Privacy Policy, which is incorporated by reference into these Terms.

-## 11. Third-Party Services

-### 11.1 Instagram/Meta Integration
-- Subject to Instagram's Terms of Use
+## 1. Introduction

+These Terms of Service ("Terms") govern your use of the E-Bikes Florence Creator Platform ("App"), operated by E-Bikes Florence di John Shields.
+Our App connects Instagram content creators with our bicycle tour business to promote authentic Florence tourism experiences.

+By using our App, you agree to these Terms.
+If you don't agree, please don't use the App.

+**Our Business:**
+E-Bikes Florence di John Shields
+Via San Gallo, 97R, Firenze, 50129, Italy
+VAT: IT01915530479
+Email: ebikesflorence@gmail.com
+Phone: +39 344 345 5320

+## 2. What Our App Does

+The E-Bikes Florence Creator Platform:
+- **Connects** Instagram creators who have experienced our tours with our business
+- **Showcases** authentic content from real tour participants
+- **Rewards** creators who help promote Florence tourism
+- **Builds** a community of Florence tourism ambassadors

+This is NOT a general social media app.
+It specifically serves to:
+- Document E-Bikes Florence tour experiences
+- Share authentic Florence tourism content
+- Support local tourism through creator partnerships

+## 3. Who Can Use Our App

+### 3.1 Eligibility
+- You must be at least 13 years old
+- If under 18, you need parental consent
+- You must have taken or plan to take an E-Bikes Florence tour
+- You must have an Instagram account to access creator features

+### 3.2 Account Types

+**Tour Participants**
+- Browse creator content from our tours
+- View tour information and routes
+- Book E-Bikes Florence experiences

+**Content Creators**
+- Must have an Instagram Business or Creator account
+- Must have experienced our tours
+- Can earn rewards for promoting Florence tourism
+- Get access to analytics and performance metrics

+**Partner Businesses**
+- Local Florence businesses we collaborate with
+- Can view aggregated tourism impact data
+- Subject to separate partnership agreements

+## 4. Creator Program

+### 4.1 How It Works
+- Take an E-Bikes Florence tour
+- Create Instagram content about your experience
+- Connect your Instagram account to our app
+- Tag @ebikesflorence or use our hashtags
+- Earn rewards based on content performance

+### 4.2 Creator Rewards
+- Discounts on future tours
+- Special creator-only experiences
+- Recognition as Florence Tourism Ambassador
+- Potential collaboration opportunities

+### 4.3 Content Requirements
+Your content must:
+- Be authentic and based on real experiences
+- Not misrepresent our tours or Florence
+- Comply with Instagram's Terms of Service
+- Respect other participants' privacy
+- Follow Italian advertising disclosure laws

+## 5. Content Rights

+### 5.1 Your Content
+- You own all content you create
+- You grant us permission to share your public tour-related posts
+- We will always credit you as the creator
+- You can request removal of your content from our platform

+### 5.2 Our Use of Your Content
+By participating in our creator program, you allow us to:
+- Feature your content on our website and app
+- Share it on our social media channels (with credit)
+- Include it in Florence tourism promotional materials
+- Use it to improve our tour experiences

+### 5.3 Our Content
+All E-Bikes Florence branding, tour routes, and materials are our property and protected by intellectual property laws.

+## 6. Prohibited Conduct

+You agree NOT to:
+- Misrepresent your relationship with E-Bikes Florence
+- Create fake or misleading content about our tours
+- Share other participants' personal information
+- Use our platform to promote competing tour operators
+- Violate Instagram's Terms of Service
+- Engage in any illegal activities

+## 7. Tour Bookings and Cancellations

+### 7.1 Bookings
+- Tour bookings are subject to availability
+- Prices are as advertised on our website
+- All bookings must be paid in advance
+- Creator discounts are non-transferable

+### 7.2 Cancellations
+- Full refund if cancelled 48+ hours in advance
+- 50% refund if cancelled 24-48 hours in advance
+- No refund if cancelled less than 24 hours in advance
+- We may cancel due to weather or safety concerns (full refund)

+## 8. Privacy and Data Protection

+Your use of our App is subject to our Privacy Policy.
+Key points:
+- We access only Instagram data you authorize
+- We comply with GDPR and Italian privacy law
+- We never sell your personal data
+- You can delete your data at any time

+## 9. Instagram Integration

+### 9.1 Requirements
+- You must comply with Instagram's Terms of Service
+- You must have appropriate rights to all content you share
+- You must disclose paid partnerships as required by law

+### 9.2 Disclaimer
+- We are not affiliated with Meta/Instagram
+- Instagram may change their policies at any time
 - We're not responsible for Instagram's actions
-- You can revoke access anytime

-### 11.2 Other Services
-- Google Maps for navigation
-- Payment processors
-- Analytics services
-- Cloud hosting providers

-## 12. Disclaimers
+## 10. Disclaimers and Limitations

-### 12.1 Service Availability
+### 10.1 Service Availability
-THE APP IS PROVIDED "AS IS" AND "AS AVAILABLE" WITHOUT WARRANTIES OF ANY KIND.
+THE APP IS PROVIDED "AS IS" AND "AS AVAILABLE."
+We don't guarantee:

-### 12.2 Third-Party Content
+- Continuous, uninterrupted access
+- Error-free operation
+- Specific results from creator program participation

+### 10.2 Tour Experiences
-- We don't guarantee accuracy of information
+- We strive for excellent tours but cannot guarantee perfect weather or conditions
-- Not responsible for third-party services
+- Participants must follow safety guidelines
-- Not liable for user interactions
+- We're not liable for accidents due to participant negligence

-### 12.3 User Content
+### 10.3 Creator Program
+- Rewards are subject to availability and may change
-- We don't endorse user content
+- We don't guarantee any level of engagement or success
-- Not responsible for content accuracy
-- Users responsible for their content
+- Creator status can be revoked for Terms violations

-## 13. Limitation of Liability
+## 11. Limitation of Liability

-TO THE MAXIMUM EXTENT PERMITTED BY LAW:
+To the maximum extent permitted by Italian and EU law:

-- We are not liable for indirect, incidental, special, or consequential damages
+- We're not liable for indirect or consequential damages
-- Our total liability is limited to $100 or amount paid to us in past 12 months
+- Our total liability is limited to the amount you paid us in the past 12 months
-- Some jurisdictions don't allow limitations, so this may not apply to you
+- This doesn't limit liability for gross negligence or willful misconduct

-## 14. Indemnification
+## 12. Indemnification

-You agree to indemnify and hold harmless E-Bikes Florence di John Shields from claims arising from:
+You agree to indemnify E-Bikes Florence di John Shields from claims arising from:
 - Your use of the App
 - Your content
 - Violation of these Terms
-- Violation of third-party rights
+- Violation of others' rights
-- Your violations of law
+- Your tour participation

-## 15. Termination
+## 13. Termination

-### 15.1 By You
+### 13.1 By You
-You may terminate by:
-- Deleting your account
+- Delete your account at any time
-- Uninstalling the App
-- Ceasing use
+- Request data deletion via email

-### 15.2 By Us
+### 13.2 By Us
-We may terminate or suspend your account for:
+We may suspend or terminate your account for:
-- Violation of Terms
+- Violating these Terms
+- Creating false or misleading content
+- Inappropriate behavior on tours
+- Illegal activities

+## 14. Governing Law

+These Terms are governed by:
-- Fraudulent activity
+- Italian law
-- Inactivity
+- European Union regulations
+- Exclusive jurisdiction of Florence courts

+## 15. Changes to Terms

+We may update these Terms to reflect:
+- Changes in our services
 - Legal requirements

-### 15.3 Effects of Termination
-- Access to account terminated
-- Content may be deleted
-- Commissions forfeited if fraudulent
-- Certain provisions survive termination

-## 16. Dispute Resolution

-### 16.1 Informal Resolution
-First attempt to resolve disputes informally by contacting us.

-### 16.2 Arbitration
-Disputes not resolved informally will be resolved through binding arbitration, except:
-- Small claims court eligible disputes
-- Injunctive relief for IP violations

-### 16.3 Class Action Waiver
-You waive the right to participate in class actions.

-## 17. General Provisions

-### 17.1 Governing Law
-These Terms are governed by the laws of Italy and the European Union, without regard to conflict of law provisions.

-### 17.2 Entire Agreement
-These Terms constitute the entire agreement between you and E-Bikes Florence di John Shields.

-### 17.3 Severability
-If any provision is found unenforceable, the remaining provisions continue in effect.

-### 17.4 Waiver
-Our failure to enforce any right or provision is not a waiver.

-### 17.5 Assignment
-We may assign these Terms.
-You may not assign without our consent.

-## 18. Changes to Terms
+- Business needs

-We may modify these Terms at any time.
-We will notify you of material changes by:
+We'll notify you of material changes via email or app notification.
-- In-app notification
-- Email notification
-- Posting updated Terms

-Continued use after changes constitutes acceptance.

-## 19. Professional Account Addendum

-Professional accounts are subject to additional terms:

-### 19.1 Content Rights
-- Grant us license to use your content
-- Warrant you own or have rights to content
-- Maintain content quality standards

-### 19.2 Program Terms
-- Benefits subject to verification
-- Fraudulent activity results in termination
-- Tax obligations are your responsibility
-- Terms and benefits may change

-### 19.3 Performance Standards
-- Maintain activity levels
-- Respond to inquiries as appropriate
-- Update content regularly
-- Maintain professional conduct

-## 20. Business Account Addendum

-Businesses are subject to additional terms:

-### 20.1 Account Information
-- Provide accurate business information
-- Update changes promptly
-- Maintain current details

-### 20.2 Business Obligations
-- Comply with applicable regulations
-- Maintain professional standards
-- Honor commitments

-## 21. DMCA Notice

-If you believe content infringes your copyright, send notice to:

-E-Bikes Florence di John Shields
-Attn: John Shields
-Email: ebikesflorence@gmail.com

-Include:
-- Identification of copyrighted work
-- Identification of infringing material
-- Contact information
-- Statement of good faith belief
-- Statement of accuracy under penalty of perjury
-- Physical or electronic signature

-## 22. Contact Information
+## 16. Contact Information

-For questions about these Terms:
+For questions about these Terms or our services:

 **E-Bikes Florence di John Shields**
 Via San Gallo, 97R